River Camp FAQs

 We recommend registering as soon as possible to ensure you receive your first choice of session.
 Most weeks fill up by mid-May.

 Yes!
-Each camper may register for up to 2 weeks of River Camp or Young Explorers each summer.
+Fresno campers may register for up to 2 weeks of River Camp or Young Explorers each summer.
 Firebaugh campers may register for up to 4 weeks of River Camp each summer.

 If your desired session is full, you may register your camper for the waitlist through the UltraCamp website.
 If/when a spot opens up for your camper you will be automatically notified by e-mail and will have 48 hours to register.
 If you do not register within those 48 hours your spot will be forfeited and offered to the next camper on the waitlist.
 Please note: River Parkway Trust staff are unable to assess the likelihood that a spot will open up for your camper, as the variables are beyond our control.

-River Parkway Trust members receive the discount codes for the season via e-mail when registration opens in early March.
-If you did not receive a copy of the discount code please contact the office at (559) 248-8480 ext.
-104.
+River Parkway Trust members receive the discount codes for the season via e-mail before Members only registration opens on February 1st.
+If you did not receive a copy of the discount code please contact the office at (559) 248-8480.

 You will receive an automatic confirmation e-mail immediately upon registration.
 This e-mail will include a copy of your registration and basic camp information.
 Additional information, including a copy of the Camper Guide, will be sent out 2 weeks prior to the beginning of your registered camp date.
 The Camper Guide is also available on our website.